microsoft/language-server-protocol/indexFormat/specification.md

 ## Project exports and external imports

 One use case of the LSIF is to create dumps for released versions of a product, either a library or a program.
 If a project **A** references a library **B**, it would also be useful if the information in these two dumps could be related.
-To make this possible, the LSIF introduces optional export results and external import results.
-An export result describes what a document exports so that it is possible to reference from other projects.
-It also describes what a project imports from an external library.
+To make this possible, the LSIF introduces optional monikers which can be linked to ranges using a corresponding edge.
+The monikers can be used to describe what a project exports and what it imports.
 Let's first look at the export case.

 Consider the following TypeScript file called `index.ts`: